longbow122/Homeroom/DEVLOG.md

 My concerns have also been justified, and I have begun to experience issues with the way I am freezing the thread to allow for the program to wait for input from the user for selecting a Student to be added to the form.
 This issue simply lies in where I make my method calls and how I go about freezing the thread, which needs to be fixed somehow.
 I'm not sure how to go about doing this, but I'll need to find a way quickly.

 My ability to test, debug and write code has also seriously been harmed by the fact that I have run out of mobile data.
 This means I cannot test my product on the go, and will need to do so at home, if I am able to find the time.

+## 08/07/2022 - Friday
+Failed to make any relevant progress in the time that has elapsed.
+The issue seems to lie where the thread freezes over due to the call on the wait method.
+I'm entirely unsure as to how to resolve the issue, but I'm sure there'll be a solution.

+I believe the issue lies in where the method call actually is, but I'll have to see.

+## 31/07/2022 - Sunday
+I have essentially 3 weeks to finish the entire project, which is a deadline I may just about hit if I manage to fix this issue within a day and am lucky enough to encounter no issues.

+After some research, it appears that I have taken the wrong approach to concurrency then I think I have, and as such, will need to work on refactoring the entire selection method to ensure that a user can search for and select a student to add to a form, and to perform other general tasks.

+It is worth noting that the only reason I am choosing to pursue the development of this feature is because it will bring a great amount of utility to Homeroom upon completion.

+**P.S:** I've managed to find myself options, but I can't be certain if any of them work, nor am I certain if any of them will actually be a valid choice for me.
+I've decided to make an entirely seperate branch of code, and work on testing it there.
+It's become evident to me that there is such a large amount of refactoring and code editing that needs to be done that I no longer feel that the work I am doing belongs on the forms-branch.